christin-wilson/Image-Detection-DeepLearning/README.md

 • To run the code,
 1. Add the "best_model.pt" file to the weights folder. https://drive.google.com/open?id=1tHsYCQfQbzadhBOQRgNztK4NiyybR-Tp
+2. Add the "wt.weights" file from the same drive link to the darknet folder.
-2. Input the command: "python main.py -p 1 -i my_image.jpg"
+3. Input the command: "python main.py -p 1 -i my_image.jpg"

 Reference Papers:
 We followed the following paper: very deep convolutional networks for large-scale image recognition